International Students

 Student Resources

-DSOs: Designated School Officials answer international student questions and guide them through the process of studying in the United States.
+DSOs: Designated School Officials (DSOs) answer international student questions and guide them through the process of studying in the United States.

 F-1 Visa: F-1 Visas are for students looking to enter a school for academic study with the intent of obtaining a degree, diploma, or certificate.